 - USB devices can be directly flashed with the root file system image.
 This includes USB drives and also CompactFlash cards in CompactFlash-to-USB adapters.
 These devices can then be inserted into a target board and the board will boot the image upon a restart.
-See "Flash Image" on page 1-36 for more information. - DVD media installers can be created with the root file system image on it.
+See "Deploy to USB Device" on page 1-39 for more information. - DVD media installers can be created with the root file system image on it.
 Architect creates a bootable installation DVD that will boot on the target and install the root file system onto the target board's local media.
 Once complete, the DVD is removed and the board will boot the image upon a restart.
-See "Install via DVD media" on page 1-40 for more information. - A USB drive installer can be created with the root file system on it.
+See "Install via DVD media" on page 1-45 for more information. - A USB drive installer can be created with the root file system on it.
 Architect creates a bootable installation USB drive that will boot on the target and install the root file system onto the target board's local media.
 Once complete, the USB drive is removed and the board will boot the image upon a restart.
-See "Install via USB drive" on page 1-41 for more information. - RedHawk Architect can deploy the root file system image over the network.
+See "Install via USB drive" on page 1-46 for more information. - RedHawk Architect can deploy the root file system image directly to a virtual machine image that can be booted via QEMU.
+See "Deploy to Virtual Machine" on page 1-44 for more information. - RedHawk Architect can deploy the root file system image over the network.
 It can deploy an installer that will install the root file system image onto the target board's local media, or it can deploy the root file system image via NFS for fully diskless booting.
-See "Installing via PXE over a Network" on page 1-42 for more information on network installation, and see "Booting Diskless via PXE over a Network" on page 1-45 for more information on diskless booting.
+See "Installing via PXE over a Network" on page 1-47 for more information on network installation, and see "Booting Diskless via PXE over a Network" on page 1-50 for more information on diskless booting.